gameontext/gameon-auth-spring-social/README.md

 Build docker image

 `docker build -t gameontext/gameon-auth-spring-social:latest build/docker`

+(Eg, build context root for docker is `build/docker` AFTER a build has been completed, this differs from `auth-wlpcfg` in Old-Auth)

 Replace running auth with new auth.. (assuming this project is present as submodule of gameon root repo.)